By Dr. Salina Suy

-Clear aligners, also referred to as invisalign, are clear orthodontic “appliances” that are utilized in dentistry to straighten teeth.
+Clear aligners, also referred to as invisalign, are clear orthodontic “appliances” that are utilized in dentistry to straighten teeth from the best orthodontist.
 They are made of a clear material that is made perfectly to your teeth as they change from one step to the next.
 They are virtually invisible and have opened the doors for more patients to receive this great care.

 How do clear aligners work?

-Just like regular braces, aligners are designed to move teeth a little at a time.
+Just like regular braces, Invisalign are designed to move teeth a little at a time.
 Unique sets of clear aligners are made special for each phase of your treatment; each phase is usually worn for one to three weeks depending on your treatment.

 All you do it place them in your mouth and go!
 Before you begin treatment, your teeth should be free of all cavities and regular check ups with your dentist are recommended.
 Clear aligners are not suitable for everyone; regular metal braces may be necessary for certain kinds of treatments.
 Windermere Dental will gladly answer your queries about aligners and braces.

 How do I get clear aligners?

 The process starts with a simple consultation.
 Call to schedule an appointment with your dentist for a tmj pain management.

 During your consult, your dentist will examine you clinically, talk with you and discuss your treatment plan which might sometimes include surgical instructions related to dentistry and other information.
 Other diagnostic records include X-rays, clinical images and digital scans or captured impressions.

 Typically, there is an initial diagnos done to determine if you are a candidate.